sqmk/Phue/README.md

 * Creating, updating, and deleting groups
 * Creating and deleting schedules

+Interested in API docs?
+You can check out the auto-generated documentation at [GitApiDoc](http://gitapidoc.com/api/sqmk/Phue/)

 ## Installing Phue

 The Phue library is available in Packagist.
 You'll want to include ```sqmk/Phue``` as a dependency in your project using composer.
 If you are not familiar with composer, check it out here: [Composer](http://getcomposer.org)